Generally, freelancers and often workers are not covered under these procedures.

 The previous Statutory Disciplinary and Dismissal procedures was repealed in April 2009 (not in Northern Ireland) and a new ACAS Code of Practice on Disciplinary and Grievance Procedures was introduced:

 - This code also covers how people who are ill or disabled are treated when dismissed by their Employer because of their incapacity (for more information see Workline’s advice on Equal Opportunities and Disability and our advice on How Your Employment Can Come to an End).
+In 2016 in Holmes v Qinetiq Limited the Employment Appeal Tribunal confirmed that dismissals, where poor performance is a result of genuine illness, will also not be covered by the Code.

 The details of the code are: